 Are you sensitive to people and their challenges?
 Do you enjoy working in a variety of settings with individuals, families, groups or communities?
 Are you a good problem solver?
 Then you should pursue a Bachelor of Social Work degree at the University of North Texas.

-Our program will provide you a solid foundation in the knowledge, skills and values necessary in the social work field and will prepare you for the required state licensing exam.
+Our program will provide you a solid foundation in the knowledge, skills and values necessary for the social work field and will prepare you for the required state licensing exam.

 We also offer many opportunities to work with the community, practice skills, get involved in social work organizations and network from the beginning of your studies.
 As part of our curriculum, we have service learning projects in the introductory courses and practice courses that apply classroom knowledge to real-life situations.

-Our faculty members are well-known researchers and practitioners working in diverse areas such as:
+Our faculty members are well-known researchers and practitioners with experience working in diverse areas such as:

 Their research has been published in recognized journals and presented regularly at national conferences.

-The Social Work program is accredited by the Council on Social Work Education (1701 Duke Street, Suite 200; Alexandria, Va.
+The Social Work program is accredited by the Council on Social Work Education (1701 Duke St., Suite 200; Alexandria, Va.
 22314; telephone 703-683-8080).
-This accreditation means we meet or exceed strict academic standards for excellence in education.
+This accreditation means we meet or exceed strict academic standards for excellence in social work education.

-In addition to course work, a one semester internship at a social work agency is required.
-Internships could include working with women in a battered women’s shelter, people with AIDS, children, older adults, people with mental illness or people with chronic or acute illnesses.
+In addition to course work, a one semester internship at an approved practicum site is required.
+Internships could include working with women in a women's shelter, people with AIDS, children, older adults, people with mental illness or people with chronic or acute illnesses.